coralvanda/game-api/README.md

 # Battleship endpoints

+## Update:
+The project now includes a front-end written in JavaScript that accesses the API to make the full experience of playing a game simple and easy from any device.

 ## What is it?
 This is a project created for the Udacity Full Stack Developer Nanodegree program.
 It uses the Python version of Google App Engine